seabee33/bitcoinAddressGenerator/README.md

 5 - Run the 2_main.py\
 6 - Wait trillions of years or find a quantum computer with many many qubits

+# Important!
+If you would like to improve or chance this code please edit the file in the (advanced) folder!